Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses: Abstract

 \section{Abstract}

 We investigate scenarios in which the low-temperature phase of short-range spin glasses comprises thermodynamic states which are nontrivial mixtures of multiple incongruent pure state pairs.
 We construct a new kind of metastate supported on Gibbs states whose edge overlap values with a reference state fall within a specified range.
 Using this metastate we show that, in any dimension, the variance of free energy difference fluctuations between pure states within a single mixed Gibbs state with multiple edge overlap values diverges linearly with the volume.
-This conclusion would be avoided if the distribution of edge overlap values in any mixed Gibbs state has at most two values: the self-overlap and an overlap between non-spin-flip related states at a smaller value, as occurs in one-step replica symmetry breaking.
 We discuss some implications of these results.

 There are four scenarios for short-range spin glasses which have (so far) been found to be consistent mathematically~\cite{NS03a,NS22,NRS23b} and which agree with common findings of almost all numerical simulations to date --- in particular, the existence of a pair of $\delta$-functions in the spin overlap distribution at $\pm q_{EA}$, where $q_{EA}$ is the Edwards-Anderson order parameter~\cite{EA75}.
-Of these, three (droplet-scaling~\cite{Mac84,BM85,BM87,FH86,FH88b}, TNT~\cite{MP00,PY00}, and chaotic pairs~\cite{NS96c,NS97,NSBerlin,NS03b}) propose that spin glass thermodynamic states (one in the cases of droplet-scaling and TNT, many in the case of chaotic pairs) are each a trivial mixture of a single spin-reversed pure state pair, while the fourth (replica symmetry breaking~\cite{Parisi79,Parisi83,MPSTV84a,MPSTV84b,MPV87}) requires that thermodynamic states comprise nontrivial mixtures of a countably infinite set of incongruent (to be defined below) pure state pairs.
-In this note we examine constraints on overlap distributions in general spin glass scenarios in which the low-temperature phase is characterized by Gibbs states which are nontrivial mixtures of pure state pairs.
+Of these, three (droplet-scaling~\cite{Mac84,BM85,BM87,FH86,FH88b}, TNT~\cite{MP00,PY00}, and chaotic pairs~\cite{NS96c,NS97,NSBerlin,NS03b}) propose that spin glass thermodynamic states (one in the cases of droplet-scaling and TNT, many in the case of chaotic pairs) are each a trivial mixture of a single spin-reversed pure state pair, while the fourth (replica symmetry breaking, or RSB~\cite{Parisi79,Parisi83,MPSTV84a,MPSTV84b,MPV87}) requires that thermodynamic states comprise nontrivial mixtures of a countably infinite set of incongruent (to be defined below) pure state pairs.

+In this note we construct a new type of metastate, which we call the {\it restricted metastate\/}, that groups together pure states having a common overlap with a reference pure state.
+The restricted metastate allows us to study fluctuations of free energy differences between incongruent pure states.
+These fluctuations are fundamental to understanding the nature of the spin glass phase in finite dimensions; indeed, frustration was originally defined in terms of these fluctuations~\cite{Anderson78}, and they form the basis for defining and computing the spin glass stiffness.
+Perhaps most importantly, determining their behavior provides a means to distinguish among the possible scenarios for the spin glass phase described above.

+Detailed proofs of the claims made in this note will be published elsewhere~\cite{NSinprep}; here we present the main ideas and provide an informal sketch of the main constructions and arguments.

 We consider the Edwards-Anderson (EA) nearest-neighbor Ising spin glass model~\cite{EA75} in zero magnetic field on the $d$-dimensional cubic lattice $\mathbb{Z}^d$ with Hamiltonian